-In response to physical risks due to climate change, the BCP Committee analyzes and monitors the situation, pursues preventive measures, and reports to the Board of Directors.
-The Climate Change Response Committee, established as a subcommittee of the Sustainability Development Committee, examines and implements measures to reduce greenhouse gas emissions, and reports on the progress of these measures semiannually at the Sustainability Development Meeting attended by the directors.
+In response to the physical risks due to climate change, the BCP Committee analyzes and monitors the situation, pursues preventive measures, and reports to the Board of Directors.
+In response to the risks due to the transition to a low carbon society, the Climate Change Response Committee, established as a subcommittee of the Sustainability Development Committee, examines and implements measures to reduce greenhouse gas emissions, and reports on the progress of these measures semiannually at the Sustainability Development Meeting attended by the directors.
 In addition, the President participates in the Product Development Meeting, which deals with themes related to climate change, and measures are being taken to address this risk from a medium- to long-term perspective by working to reduce the carbon footprint of products.